MojoliciousDotIO/mojolicious.io/blog/2017/12/01/day-1-getting-started/index.markdown

 ## Running Your Application

-Mojolicious applications (as we'll see in another post) as more than just web servers.
+Mojolicious applications (as we'll see in another post) are more than just web servers.
 In order to use them as one, we need to start it as a web server.

 Mojolicious comes with four built-in servers